Tulane University School of Social Work

+Tulane University School of Social Work is the social work school of Tulane University.
+The school is located on Tulane's Downtown New Orleans campus at 127 Elk Place.
+TSSW is fully accredited by the Council on Social Work Education.

 History

 Tulane University began offering classes in social welfare in 1914.
 Sponsored by grants from the American Red Cross, a formal one-year program was implemented in 1921.

 By 1927, with funding from a Rockefeller grant, the school became a separate program with a two-year curriculum qualifying students for the Master of Arts.

-In 1935, the University established the degree of Master of Social Work.
-The School has awarded the Master of Social Work degree to more than 4,700 students from all 50 of the United States and over 30 other countries.
+The Disaster Resilience Leadership Academy was established in March of 2009 through a grant from the Office of Foreign Disaster Assistance and was administered within the Tulane Payson Center.
+In 2013, DRLA was transferred to Tulane School of Social Work.
+DRLA welcomes its first online MS-DRL cohort in Fall 2025.